WICG/shared-storage/README.md

     ```

     For any subsequent `run()` or `selectURL()` operation invoked on this worklet, the shared storage data for "https://a.example" (i.e. the context origin) will be used.

+#### Using the worklet script origin as data partition origin
+The fourth approach uses the worklet script's origin as the partition origin for shared storage data access and the worklet script's site for shared storage budget withdrawals.

 4. Call `createWorklet()` with a cross-origin script, setting its `dataOption` to the worklet script's origin.